streamich/bamboo/README.md

-# full.js
+# FULL.js

 **TL;DR**: Node.js clone in pure JavaScript.

 `full.js` is Node.js without C++ parts.
 The goal is to implement **100%** of Node.js API without any dependencies on any C++ libraries.

+`full.js` will be a drop-in replacement for Node.js and will be able to run on any JavaScript runtime.

-Requirements: it runs on Ubuntu 14.04 x86_64, not tested on other systems.
+Requirements: it runs on x86_64 Ubuntu 14.04, not tested on other systems.

 ## API Status